roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 from django.urls import path, include
 ```

-Including the built-in URLs added the following URL patterns:
+Including the built-in URLs has added the following URL patterns to the app:

 ```python
 accounts/login/ [name='login']